vyo/blog/public/posts/science/pigeonhole-compression.md

 ### Paradox City

-Let's have a look at how our made up compression function holds up in respect to these definitions of cardinality, keeping in mind that, as per our definition:
+So does our made up compression function hold up in respect to these definitions of cardinality?
+Keep in mind that, as per our definition:
  - our domain has higher cardinality than our codomain
  - our function is a bijection, thus injective.

-This is in conflict with the pigeonhole principle: Our function can satisfy only one or the other condition.
+In short, it does not.
+It's in conflict with the pigeonhole principle:
+Our function can satisfy only one or the other condition.
 Since our domain is bigger than our codomain by virtue of definition and construction - go ahead and count for e.g. `n := 3` - it follows that our assumption of our function being injective must be false.